 • Keyboard Shortcuts: Comprehensive keyboard navigation for power users

-• Mobile-First: Fully responsive design that works seamlessly on tablets and phones
+• Mobile-First: Fully responsive design that works directly on tablets and phones

-It is worth noting that while the admin refresh in Beta 1 is impressive, it remains a work-in-progress.
-The core team has acknowledged that many elements still require substantial refinement before the final release in April.
+It is worth noting that while the admin refresh is already substantial, it remains a work-in-progress during the current beta cycle.
+The core team still has room to refine details before the planned April release.

 WordPress 7.0 raises the minimum PHP requirement from 5.6 to 7.4, a change that reflects the reality of modern web hosting while delivering substantial performance and security benefits.
 This requirement ensures that all WordPress sites can take advantage of modern PHP features and receive security updates from the PHP project.